awaisrauf/awaisrauf.github.io/_pages/talks.md

 title: 🎙️talks
 permalink: /talks
 category: teaching
+importance: 1
-nav: false
+nav: true
 ---

-This is complete list of my talks.
+A selection of talks I have given at various times.